 - Or besides everything else

-So in order to keep me from becoming proud, there was given to me a thorn in the flesh, a messenger of Satan sent to buffet me so I would not grow proud.
-8 Three times I pleaded with the Lord about this, that it would leave me.
+And so, in order to keep me from becoming proud, there was given to me a thorn in the flesh, a messenger of Satan sent to buffet me, to keep me from being lifted up with pride.
+8 Three times I pleaded with the Lord concerning this affliction, that it would depart from me.
 9 But he said to me, “My grace is sufficient for you, for my power is perfected in weakness.”
-So then: Rather than complain, I will gladly boast about my weaknesses, that the power of Christ might rest on me.
-10 Accordingly, I now take pleasure in the weaknesses, insults, distresses, persecutions, and difficulties I suffer in the cause of Christ; for when I am weak, then I am strong.
+Therefore, rather than complain, I will gladly boast about my weaknesses, so that the power of Christ may rest upon me.
+10 Accordingly, I now take pleasure in the weaknesses, insults, distresses, persecutions, and difficulties that I suffer in the cause of Christ; for when I am weak, then I am strong.

 Crafty Love, Holy Fear

 14 Take note: I am ready to come to you a third time.
-And I will not be a burden to you, for I don’t want what belongs to you, but you yourselves.
+And I will not be a burden to you; for I don’t want what belongs to you, but rather you yourselves.
 For the children should not save up for the parents, but the parents for the children.
 15 And I will most gladly spend and be spent for your souls.
 If I love you more, will I be loved less?
-16 Be that as it may, I didn’t burden you (though crafty as I am, I did take you in by trickery!).
+16 Be that as it may, I didn’t burden you (though, crafty as I am, I did take you in by trickery!).
 17 Did I take advantage of you through anyone I sent you?
-18 I urged Titus to go, and I sent our brother with him.
+18 I urged Titus to go to you, and I sent our brother with him.
 Did Titus take advantage of you?
 Did we not conduct ourselves7 in the same spirit?
 Did we not walk in the same steps?

 19 Have you been thinking all this time8 that we are defending ourselves to you?
-Actually, we are speaking to you in Christ before God!
+Actually, we are speaking to you in Christ in the sight of God.
 Moreover, everything we do, beloved friends, we do for your edification.
 20 For I fear that when I come to you I might not find you such as I wish, and that you might not find me such as you wish.
-I fear there will be strife, jealousy, outbursts of anger, disputes,9 backbiting, gossip, arrogance, and disturbances.
-21 I fear that when I come again my God will humble me in your midst, and that I will mourn10 over many of those who previously sinned, and who have still not repented of the impurity, sexual immorality, and licentiousness in which they’ve been involved.11
+I fear that there will be strife, jealousy, outbursts of anger, disputes,9 backbiting, gossip, arrogance, and disturbances.
+21 I fear that when I come again my God will humble me in your midst, and that I will mourn10 over many of those who previously sinned, and who still have not repented of the impurity, sexual immorality, and licentiousness in which they have been engaged.11